Virginia Counseling Degrees & Licenses

 William & Mary – College of Education

 The CMHC program’s addictions concentration prepares students to work in public or private human services agencies.
 A military and veterans counseling concentration prepares students to meet the health needs of active-duty military personnel and veterans.
+The concentration of couples, marriage, and family counseling focuses on working within the frameworks of relationships and families and tackling many challenges within those contexts.

 • Location: Williamsburg, Virginia